uber1geek/uber1geek.github.io/about.md

 ### Fine I'll Admit It.

-CS major, Python coder, Data Analysis & Visualization, FOSS evangelist and a Google Developer Group Lead.
+CS major, Python coder, Data Analysis & Visualization, FOSS evangelist, and a Google Developer Group Lead.

-I’m passionate about programming, user experience and communities.
+I’m passionate about programming, user experience, and communities.

-Focused on performance oriented development of web-services and back-end components using Django and other Python-related technologies.
+Focused on performance oriented development of web-services, and back-end components using Django, and other Python-related technologies.

 I'm also the guy who'll fix your broken computer.

-I grew up in Srinagar, Kashmir  which is a really beautiful place, even though there’s a really good chance you’ll freeze to death here or get struck by a ~~stray bullet~~.
+I grew up in Srinagar, Kashmir, which is a really beautiful place, even though there’s a really good chance you’ll freeze to death here or get struck by a ~~stray bullet~~.

 ### Current Status: